Commercial property lease: unit on industrial estate or business park

-Within the extensive guidance notes to this lease, we have provided a discussion on use of security deposit agreement and a template for such an agreement.
+Within the guidance notes we provide a discussion on use of security deposit agreement and a template for one.

 We have also included the forms required to exclude security of tenure.
 These include the prescribed notices to be given to the tenant 14 days before the new lease is created, a declaration of a new lease, and the statutory declaration if less than 14 days notice is given.

 Lease law is regulated primarily by the Landlord and Tenant Act 1954, amended many times.
 Account has also been taken of:

 - the Landlord and Tenant (Covenants) Act 1995

 - the Regulatory Reform Regulations 2003